lejmr/docs-aws-ds-seamlessjoin/README.md

 That is all.

-The actually code is implemented using Python language `function/main.py` and the actually registration to AWS is tackled again by Terraform in `lambda.tf`.
-Due to the necessary connectivity with AD via LDAP protocol, ENI has to be attached resulting in extra configuration of security groups, etc. The AWS CloudWatch events triggers and integration with the lambda code is formalized in `lambda_ec2trigger.tf`.
-Additionally, there are a few more `lambda_xxx.tf` files which are tackling some related technicalities.
+The actual code is implemented using Python language `function/main.py` and the actual registration to AWS is tackled again by Terraform in `lambda.tf`.
+Due to the necessary connectivity with AD via LDAP protocol, ENI has to be attached, resulting in extra configuration of security groups, etc. The AWS CloudWatch events triggers and integration with the lambda code is formalized in `lambda_ec2trigger.tf`.
+Additionally, there are a few more `lambda_xxx.tf` files that tackle some related technicalities.

-This lambda function is implemented and delivered as a regular deployment package, but as of Re:Invent 2020 it is possible to deliver the functionality via a container image as well.
+This lambda function is implemented and delivered as a standard deployment package, but as of Re:Invent 2020 it is possible to deliver the functionality via a container image.

-A tiny little extra functionality is hidden in `lambda_cron.tf` which uses AWS CloudWatch cron-like service for triggering cleaning.
-This cleaning is practivally, just a workaround to the brittle LDAP interface to AD.
-Sometimes, the deregistration via LDAP timeouts, so the computer object just resides in AD.
-The periodical cleaning simply scan all EC2 instances and cross reference them with computer objects in AD.
+A tiny little extra functionality is hidden in `lambda_cron.tf`, which uses AWS CloudWatch cron-like service for triggering cleaning.
+This cleaning is practically just a workaround to the brittle LDAP interface to AD.
+Sometimes, the deregistration via LDAP timeouts, so the computer object resides in AD.
+The periodical cleaning scans all EC2 instances, and cross-reference them with computer objects in AD.
 The forgotten computer objects are simply retried to delete.

 ### Potential improvements

-Bear in mind, this implementation is just a proof of concept, so the code is ugly and not really recommendable for production usage.
+Bear in mind this implementation is just a proof of concept, so the code is ugly and not recommendable for production usage.
 Even though it can be just downloaded, applied, and will work just fine.
 Nevertheless,

  * This code should be put under module structure
  * Runtime can be converted to either AWS Lambda layer or container image for better reuse
- * For multi-region use the listener should be attached to AWS SQS, so the registration/deregistration code runs in only one region.
+ * For multi-region use, the AWS Lambda function should be deployed only once in the same region as AD.
+Further, the AWS Lambda function should be attached to AWS SQS where other regions would be dropping the registration/deregistration requests.
  * Use `default_domain_suffix` for sssd.conf for easier logging names, [see](https://gist.github.com/ceagan/bdaa1495272cfb97e40f).

 ## How to use this repository?

-Technically speaking.
-This git repository can by just cloned.
-One needs to add following statement, for connectivity via technical accounts on the created EC2 instances
+Technically speaking, this git repository can be just cloned.
+One needs to add the following statement for connectivity via technical accounts on the created EC2 instances

 ```
 resource "aws_key_pair" "sshkey" {